 - you must show this letter to your landlord so they also know the maximum you are eligible to receive

-- when you find a home to rent you must take a copy of the rental agreement to the Housing Office
+- when you find a home to rent you must take a copy of the rental agreement to your local housing office

 - you then must make an agreement to pay back the money within four weeks

-- the loan money is then sent directly to the landlord.
+- the loan money is then paid direct to your landlord or real estate agent.

 You may use bond assistance more than once but only if the previous money has been repaid in full.

 If you are not successful you can talk with the staff at your local housing office and they may be able to suggest some other options.

 Repaying the loan

 Repayments will be based on your agreement with the Department of Housing and Community Development.